📸 Big Bend National Park Pictures: A Big Bend Photography Guide (2023)

 Golden light graces the Grapevine Hills as sunset approaches.

-The Grapevine Hills regions is probably the worst-kept secret destination for Big Bend landscape photography.
+The Grapevine Hills region is probably the worst-kept secret destination for Big Bend landscape photography.

 At the end of a very rough 7-mile road, visitors will discover a fascinating tapestry of bubbled rock formations that glow the color of blood-orange in the evening.
 Splicing between these textures hills is a lone trail that leads to a popular geological phenomenon known as Balanced Rock.

-As mentioned, the road here is very rough and 4WD is recommended.
-More important than 4WD, however, is at least above-average clearance.
+As mentioned, the road here is very rough, and 4WD is recommended.
+More important than 4WD, however, is at least high clearance.
 There are some major potholes along the way, many of which occur on hills, making it dangerous for low-clearance vehicles to navigate.
-For reference, I took my time slowly maneuvering in a typical minivan and still cracked the bottom once, but was fortunate not to crack an oil plate or anything.

 🌅 Region 3: Chisos Basin